-It is against the University's Student Code to intentionally set off a fire alarm, report fire, or tamper with a fire extinguisher or other emergency equipment, except when done with the reasonable belief in the existence of a need.
+It is against the university's Student Code to intentionally set off a fire alarm, report fire, or tamper with a fire extinguisher or other emergency equipment, except when done with the reasonable belief in the existence of a need.
 It is unlawful to interfere with any fire equipment apparatus, to use a fire extinguisher or other fire protection equipment for other than its intended purpose.

-HRE Policies and Rules related to fire prevention can be found at http://housing.utah.edu/living-the-u/ resident-policies-responsibilities/
+HRE Policies and Rules related to fire prevention can be found at https://housing.utah.edu/living-the-u/resident-policies-responsibilities/

-USA Policies and Rules related to fire prevention can be found at apartments.utah.edu/residenthandbook. html
+USA Policies and Rules related to fire prevention can be found at apartments.utah.edu//resi- dent-handbook/index.php